Costa Rica for Digital Nomads and Remote Working

 Cost of living

 Costa Rica isn’t the cheapest option in Central America, but it offers excellent value considering the quality of life.
 Accommodation varies from budget-friendly hostels to high-end apartments.
 Local markets and “sodas” (local restaurants) provide authentic and affordable food options.
 But remember, imported goods can be pricey, so embracing the local lifestyle goes a long way in keeping costs down if you’re traveling for an extended period.
+Some local car rental companies offer extended rental rates that bring the cost down for monthly rentals.

 Knowing the language